 What happens after the SOX day?

 -The postgraduate doctor in training is then matched with their SOX Educator.
-SOX Educators are experienced GP trainers, TPDs or regional RCA Examiners.
+SOX Educators are experienced GP trainers, TPDs or regional SCA Examiners.
 They have all been trained in the SOX programme.

--The RCA SOX Educator then contacts the postgraduate doctor in training and trainer to arrange a mutually convenient time to hold the SOX tutorial.
+-The SCA SOX Educator then contacts the postgraduate doctor in training and trainer to arrange a mutually convenient time to hold the SOX tutorial.

 -These tutorials have the most impact if they are conducted at least 3 months before a planned sitting to allow time for the postgraduate doctor in training to reflect and make the necessary changes.